Carloschi7/MinecraftSandbox/README.md

 This is the first major release, i may still improve this in the future by adding more contents and better terrain generation.

 GLHF

+# How to build

+this application can be built and run in both Windows and Linux.
+Compatibility with every linux version is not guaranteed, but debian distros seem to build and run the code pretty well.

+## Windows
+there are two ways on Windows.
+Either you download the releaze .zip or .rar, extract it and run it, or you can build everything for yourself.
+In order to build it from the ground up, Visual Studio 2022 + CMake + git are mandatory.
+Once you have all of those applications and all the environmental path set up, just clone this repo and run the build.bat, everything sould work then

+For those who just download the precompiled exe and have dll problems, just try and download the c++ developmento tool from the microsoft website and try to launch the exe again

+## Linux
+Follow the instruction to build the C7Engine FIRST, use the packet manager to get all the required dependencies.
+Once the C7Engine compiles separately, then clone this repo and run build.sh, the executable should be produced.